 AAA Editor Notes

-John R. Jackson House Historic Site is 3 mi. e. of I-5 exit 68, then .2 mi. s. to 4275 Jackson Hwy.
-The site features one of the oldest pioneer structures north of the Columbia River.
-An important meeting place during the organization of the Washington Territory, the small 1845 log cabin also was a stopover for pioneer travelers.
-The structure, which served as the Jackson Courthouse, is in a small park on Jackson's Prairie.
+Jackson House State Park Heritage Site is 3 mi. e. of I-5 exit 68, then .2 mi. s. to 4277 Jackson Hwy.
+The site features one of the oldest pioneer structures north of the Columbia River, a reconstructed homestead cabin built by pioneer John R. Jackson.
+An important meeting place during the organization of the Washington Territory, the small 1850 log cabin also served as a stopover for pioneer travelers, a post office, a grocery store, a hotel and a U.S. District Court.
 Its sparsely furnished interior can be viewed through the windows.